axone-protocol/docs/docs/whitepaper/what-is-okp4.md

 2 key concepts to understand:

-**Data Space**: Abstraction that comprises
+**Data Space**: Abstraction that comprises:

-- Bundle of rights & rules that regulates interactions between data, tokens and any service (storage, algorithms, computation...) shared by participants
+- Bundle of rights & rules that regulates interactions between data, tokens and any service (storage, algorithms, computation...) shared by participants,
-- Governance mechanisms to adapt these rights and rules
+- Governance mechanisms to adapt these rights and rules.

 In a Data Space, datasets and algorithms are not stored centrally but at source and are therefore only shared (via semantic interoperability) when necessary.
 Data Spaces can be nested and overlapping, so that a data provider, for example, can participate in several Data Spaces at once without the need to copy or move his data.